fernandopalafox/fernandopalafox.github.io/content/truth.md

 > "if you face your deepest fears, you may never have to meet them."

 In most cases, it won't be easy -- but, what were you expecting?
-Did you really think that a worth life was going to be easy?
+Did you really think that a worthy life was going to be easy?
 Well, this is what hard feels like.
-If you don't know how to get started, take a moment and pay attention to whatever it is you have have been pretending doesn't exist.
+Take a moment and pay attention to whatever it is you have have been pretending doesn't exist.
-And face it today.
+And face it.
+Today.

 > "If not you, then who?
 If not now, when?" - Hillel